phonegap/phonegap-plugins/Android/Analytics/SDK1.x.x/2.0/docs/Analytics.md

 - start: Initialize Google Analytics with the appropriate Google Analytics account.
 - trackPageView: Track a page view on Google Analytics.
-- trackEvent: Track an event on Google Analytics.
-- stop: Stop Tracking with Google Analytics.

 Supported Platforms